What’s the difference between being a consultant and running a startup? The

-Interview with InRule Cofounder Rik Chomko and Loren Goodman.
+answer might lie with InRule cofounders Rik Chomko and Loren Goodman.
+The two

 - Why it’s helpful to narrow your market and dominate one niche before expanding.

 - The difference between creating new products and selling old products to new people.